Environmental justice group sues Minneapolis to halt Upper Harbor Terminal redevelopment

 The city's environmental analysis found that the project would not harm wildlife because planned remediation would restore native vegetation and animal habitat to an industrial site.

 The Upper Harbor Terminal project also includes a new 19.5-acre park.
-The city and Park Board have engaged in at least nine rounds of community engagement around the future of the former barge terminal since 2010, according to Alternative Areawide Urban Review.
+The city and Park Board have participated in at least nine rounds of community engagement on the future of the former barge terminal since 2010, according to the Alternative Urban Areawide Review.

 Susan Du • 612-673-4028